 What are the liquor laws in India?

-- The constitution of India under Article 47 clearly directs the states to enhance public health and especially cause prohibition within the intoxicating drinks and medicines which are injurious to health.
+- The constitution of India under Article 47 clearly directs the states to enhance public health and especially cause prohibition intoxicating drinks and medicines which are injurious to health.

 - Aside from this, the topic of alcohol is included within the state list under the seventh schedule of the constitution of India.
 Thus, the act, which administrates the sale and consumption of alcohol, varies from state to state.